Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug where carryalls would try to drop off units when landing on a helipad.
 - Fix a bug where carryalls would land too high when carrying infantry.
 - Fix a bug where carryalls would allow boarding in some situations when they shouldn't.
+- Fix a bug where carryalls assign their ROT to the unit they're carrying.